 - Students applying to Nursing (RN) that are not able to complete prerequisite courses by February 15, should complete requirements by June 1 to be considered in the second round if the program is not filled by the February 15 applicant pool.

 Step Five – Test of Essential Academic Skills (TEAS)

 Nursing (RN): TEAS tests taken for Nursing (RN) will be scored using a national percentile score; students must receive at least a 45th national percentile score to be considered for the Nursing (RN) or (LPN-RN) program.
 If the student does not achieve at least a 45th national percentile score, he/she will not be eligible to be included in the selective admission pool.
 Scores from any TEAS test taken for Nursing (RN) cannot be used for application to any other health program.

 Dental Hygiene, Medical Laboratory Technology, and Physical Therapy Assistant: Applicants to these health programs will be scored according to an “Adjusted Individual Score”.
 There is no minimum score required for entry into the selective admissions pool for these programs, but higher scores will secure additional points on the scoring rubric for the particular program for which the student applies.
 Scores from all TEAS attempts submitted for application to these health programs will be included in the student’s application file but only the highest qualifying score will be used in calculating points for the rubric.

-- Testing schedules and study information can be obtained from the Testing Center.
+- Testing schedules and study information.
 There is no limit to the number of times that the TEAS may be taken for any particular program, but you must wait at least 30 days between testing attempts.
 TEAS scores are valid for 3 years.